StellarNavi/StellarNavi.github.io/README.md

 * Security mindset: Practiced a security mindset throughout the entire process with strongly hashed credentials, validated inputs, safe file paths and considered abuse cases such as path traversal, and CSRF (cross-site request forgery) through requiring the users passwords at destructive action requests even thorugh authentication during the current session is already active.

 #### What is MyMessierTracker?
+I chose to develop this project to show how these topics all fit together in a singular project as a whole.
+Together these illustrate a polished product that is secure for managing user data and providing a meaningful and reliable tool within a modern, easy to use interface.
 MyMessierTracker is a full-stack Flask + PostgreSQL web app that lets you catalog your captures of the Messier DSOs (deep sky objects), upload a photo, tag the object, add notes, and track progress across all 110 objects with clean analytics and visuals.
 It also includes real catalog data (object types, RA/Dec location, magnitude) with rarity scores and progress metrics.
 It aims to help users track and journal their Messier-object observations while inspiring astrophotographers to continue gazing upward and capturing the wonders of the night sky.
-I chose to develop this project to show how these topics all fit together in a singular project as a whole.
-Together these illustrate a polished product that is secure and trustworthy for managing user data and providing a meaningful and reliable tool within a modern and easy to use interface.

 You can access <a href="https://mymessiertracker.com" target="_blank" rel="noopener"><strong>My Messier Tracker</strong></a> by creating your own account or exploring it with some data already populated for your convinience by using the following demo account creditials: EMAIL=demo@pending.com and PW=demo1.